-PROMPT 12: Identify the local evaluation staff position(s) responsible for the oversight of data collection, the manner and method of data collection, methodology and how the information will be used to enhance program quality.
+Prompt 11: Per Ohio's 21st CCLC grant requirements, recipients must conduct self-assessments and/or formal local evaluations.
+A local evaluation is required annually.
 Evaluators will be reviewing information such as the Ohio School Report Cards, academic improvement plans, One Plan information and other relevant data to complete a comprehensive evaluation of the program to ensure alignment to program performance objectives, and evidence-based research implementation, measurable objectives, and proposed outcomes.
-NOTE: A local evaluation is required annually.